 Patent Prosecution Highway pilot programme between the European Patent Office and the Israel Patent Office based on PCT and national work products

-The European Patent Office (EPO) and the Israel Patent Office (ILPO) have decided to extend the comprehensive Patent Prosecution Highway pilot programme.
+The European Patent Office (EPO) and the Israel Patent Office (ILPO) announced on 5 December 2014 their intention to launch a comprehensive Patent Prosecution Highway pilot programme.

 The Patent Prosecution Highway (PPH) leverages fast-track patent examination procedures already available at the offices to allow applicants to obtain corresponding patents faster and more efficiently.
 It also permits each office to exploit the work previously done by the other office.